 Raili & Ylva

-I hope you will like them!
+I hope you will like it!

 Lisa

-And Her Eyes Were Blue (Hennes ögon blå, available in Swedish (book & audio) Polish (book & audio), Danish (book & audio) and French (book))
+And Her Eyes Were Blue (Hennes ögon blå, available in Swedish (book & audio), English (book), French (book), Polish (book & audio) and Danish (book & audio))

 The Room (Rummet, available in Swedish (book & audio))

 When Ylva’s seventy-year-old mother puts her house up for sale and disappears, it doesn’t take Raili and Ylva long to track her to a religious sect in a godforsaken mansion deep in the forests of Bohuslän.
-When the two librarians infiltrate the sect under false pretenses, they discover that things there are much worse than they imagined, and that the saying “getting inside someone’s head” has a very different and rather dangerous meaning.
+When the two librarians infiltrate the sect, they discover that things there are much worse than they imagined, and that the saying “getting inside someone’s head” has a very different and rather dangerous meaning.
 If people get the chance to live out their biggest dreams and fantasies, you better stay away, Raili and Ylva realize – too late.

 Whirlwind (Virvelvind, available in Swedish (book & audio))

 Embittered, swallowing various psychotropic drugs and twenty anxiety-pounds lighter, Raili is forced off her sofa and into a hostel on an island on the Swedish west coast.
 Easter dinner and socializing are on the agenda, storms and murders are the order of the day.
 Raili, Ylva and Solveig find themselves isolated on a remote part of Skipö, where the rain drums against the windows and a warming fire burns in the stove.
 In the company of more or less sympathetic guests, love germinates under the threatening haze of jealousy.
 A strange death the summer before is discussed, and when one of the guests dies, Raili senses trouble.
-Are the two retired lecturers as meek as they appear to be, and what secrets are the couple running the inn really hiding?
+Are the two retired lecturers as meek as they seem, and what secrets are the couple running the inn really hiding?
 Was the woman who died on the beach last year murdered, and does that mean the guest was murdered too?
 Most likely, Raili concludes, and in her eagerness to prove her thesis, she sets a ball rolling that can no longer be stopped.

 In Whirlwind, Raili and Ylva land in the middle of the macabre drama of Whodunnit.
 They are stranded on a storm-tossed island, along with a corpse, a landlord and landlady, two lecturers and a bunch of librarians – and one of them is a murderer.